-Wnt signaling refers to a major form of communication between nearby cells.
-It can be conceptually divided into two main branches or biochemical pathways.
+Wnt signaling refers to a form of communication between nearby cells.
+It can be divided conceptually into two main branches or biochemical pathways.

 Planar Cell Polarity (PCP) pathway, which determines the transverse orientation of cells in many epithelial tissues.
 The PCP pathway also regulates some types of cell migration during development.

-Each of these biochemical pathways interacts with protein structures located on the plasma membrane that help determine adhesive properties between neighboring cells, such as the cadherin/catenin complex (partly composed of the b-catenin protein in a structural role).
-Relationships between these pathways are a focus of investigation in many laboratories.
+Each of these signaling pathways can intersect with biochemical processes that determine adhesive properties between neighboring cells, such as the cadherin/catenin complex (partly composed of the b-catenin protein in a structural role).
+Relationships between these pathways and related biochemistry and cell biology are a focus of investigation in many laboratories, including ours.